-If you suspect that a cartel is operating, you should contact CICRA.
-Our contact details are on page 14.
-The more information you can provide, the better placed CICRA will be to assess the need to take enforcement action.
+If you suspect that a cartel is operating, you should contact the Authority.
+The more information you can provide, the better placed the Authority will be to assess the need to take enforcement action.

-In the Channel Islands, being party to a cartel is not a criminal offence, but independently of any action taken by CICRA, third parties that consider they have been harmed as a result of an infringement may seek a remedy, including punitive damages, from the Royal Court of Jersey and the Royal Court of Guernsey.
+In Jersey, being party to a cartel is not a criminal offence, but independently of any action taken by the Authority, third parties that consider they have been harmed as a result of an infringement may seek a remedy, including punitive damages, from the Royal Court of Jersey.

-Immunity and CICRA's leniency policy
+Immunity and the Authority's leniency policy

-CICRA can grant complete immunity from, or a substantial reduction of, penalties that we may impose under the laws for businesses who are involved in a cartel and who are first to come forward with information about the cartel, in addition to cooperating fully with us throughout our investigation and any subsequent proceedings.
+The Authority can grant complete immunity from, or a substantial reduction of, penalties that we may impose under the laws for businesses who are involved in a cartel and who are first to come forward with information about the cartel, in addition to cooperating fully with us throughout our investigation and any subsequent proceedings.